metacommunities/metacommunities/analysis/idea_log.md

 - check Anthropology of Work Review for stuff on platforms ...
 - led to article via Guardian on Github gender study ~/archive/ensembles/gender_github_peerj-cs-111.pdf and dawn nafus' 2011 article on 'open' which I should read

+## Fri 02 Mar 2018 19:12:18 GMT
+- for  Github analysis on GoogleBigQuery can use what the people listed at Medium article https://medium.com/google-cloud/github-on-bigquery-analyze-all-the-code-b3576fd2b150 have done with dataset at https://bigquery.cloud.google.com/dataset/fh-bigquery:github_extracts?pli=1